-The object and motives of this mournful practice are more easy to be discovered among the Egyptians than among the other nations; not only because the Egyptians having been less mingled with other people, have made fewer alterations in their ancient customs; but also because their practices being strictly connected with public and certain symbols engraved in stone, or carried in ceremony at the feasts, they were better fixed or less disfigured in Egypt than in other parts of the world.
-There they lamented with Isis the death of the governor which had been taken from them, and killed by a dragon rising from under the ground, and by a water monster.
-They then rejoiced for the resurrection of Osiris; but he was no longer the same and had lost his strength.
+he object and motives of this mournful practice are more easy to iscovered among the Egyptians than among the other nations; not because the Egyptians having been less mingled with other peohave made fewer alterations in their ancient customs; but also ruse their practices being strictly connected with public and certain bols engraved in stone, or carried in ceremony at the feasts, they e better fixed or less disfigured in Egypt than in other parts of the ld.
+There they lamented with Isis the death of the governor which been taken from them, and killed by a dragon rising from under ground, and by a water-monster.
+They then rejoiced for the reection of Osiris; but he was no longer the same, and had lost his ngth.

-The Fgyptians, and most of the eastern nations, had an allegory or picture, which became famous, and which is every where met with.
-It represented the water monster slain, and Osiris restored to life; but there sprang out of the earth hideous figures, who endeavored to dethrone him.
-They were monstrous giants, one of which had many arms; another pulled up the largest oaks; and a third had in his hands the fourth part of a mountain, which he flung against heaven.
-They were all distinguished by some singular attempt, and by frightful names, the most known of which were Briareus, Othus, Ephialtes, Enceladus, Mimas, Porphyrion, and Rouach or Rœchus.
-Osiris got the better of them; and Horus, after he had been very much abused by Rœchus, happily got rid of his pursuits, by appearing before him with the jaws and claws of a lion.
+he Egyptians, and most of the eastern nations, had an allegory picture, which became famous, and which is everywhere met with. epresented the water monster slain, and Osiris restored to life; but re sprang out of the earth hideous figures, who endeavoured to hrone him.
+They were monstrous giants, one of which had many is; another pulled up the largest oaks; and a third had in his hands fourth part of a mountain, which he flung against heaven.
+They re all distinguished by some singular attempt, and by frightful nes, the most known of which were Briareus, Othus, Ephialtes, celadus, Mimas, Porphyrion, and Rouach or Roechus.
+Osiris got better of them; and Horus, after he had been very much abused.
+Rechus, happily got rid of his pursuits, by appearing before him h the janes and clases of a lion.

-I might be thought here to offer a mere fable; But to show that this picture is historical, and that all the personages which compose it are so many symbols, or significant characters, representing the hardships of the first men, and in particular the unhappy state of husbandry in Egypt, it will be sufficient here to translate the peculiar names given to each of these giants.
-Briareus signifies the loss of serenity; Othus, the diversity of seasons: Ephialtes, great gatherings of clouds, Enceladus, the havocks of great overflowing waters spread: Porphyrion, the earthquakes or the fracture of the land, Mimas, the great-rains; and Rœchus, the wind.
+might be thought here to offer a mere fable : but to show that this ure is historical, and that all the personages which compose it are nany symbols, or significant characters, representing the hardships the first men, and in particular the unhappy state of husbandry in pt, it will be sufficient here to translate the peculiar names given ach of these giants.
+Briareus signifies the loss of screnity; Othus, diversity of seasons; Ephialtes, great gatherings of clouds; Enceis, the havocks of great overflowing waters spread; Porphyrion, the earthquakes, or the fracture of the land; Mimas, the great raise and Roechus, the wind.

-^{} Blessed are the people that know the joyful sound, they shall walk, O Lord, in the light of thy countenance.
-For thou art the glory of their strength; and in thy favor our horn shall be exalted.
-For the Lord is our defence; and the holy one of Israel is our king.
-How long, Lord? wilt thou hide thyself forever?"
+Blessed are the people that know the joyful sound, they shall walk, O d, in the light of thy countenance.
+For thou art the glory of their ngth; and in thy favour our horn shall be exalted.
+For the Lord is our mes; and the hely one of Israel is our king.
+How long, Lord, wilt thou a thysulf forever?

-As to the figure of Horus who assumes the head and claws of a lion, to rid himself of the wind that ruined all his hopes; it is a symbol peculiar to the husbandry of the Egyptians.
+As to the figure of Horus, who assumes the head and claws of lion, to rid himself of the wind that ruined all his hopes; it is a sym bol peculiar to the husbandry of the Egyptians.